ContentFlows/Documentation

 5

-Select your app, tick the w_member_social scope (and r_liteprofile if available), then click Request access token.
-LinkedIn will ask you to authorize the app — click Allow.
-Your access token appears on screen.
-Copy it — it won't be shown again.
+Go to linkedin.com/developers/tools/oauth/token-generator.
+Select your app, tick w_member_social (and r_liteprofile if available), click Request access token, click Allow.
+Copy the token — it won't be shown again.
+This is your LINKEDIN_ACCESS_TOKEN.

 6

 Note: LinkedIn access tokens expire after 60 days.
-You will need to repeat steps 5–6 every two months.
+Repeat steps 5 and 7 every two months (the URN never changes).
 Set a calendar reminder.

 Facebook

 ContentFlows publishes to a Facebook Page (not a personal profile).
-You need a Page access token with pages_manage_posts permission.
+You need a Page access token with pages_manage_posts permission, plus the numeric Page ID.

 Prerequisites